The New Zealand Deer Farmers’ Association (NZDFA) provides a strong, independent voice for New Zealand deer farmers.

 NZDFA has achieved important gains on behalf of its members and continues to advocate for deer farmers.

 The highly successful Next Generation Programme fosters succession, career development and new networks in the industry.
+The two-day event attracts ~60 registrants each August and usually organised alongside a local branch.
 It has been running annually since 2013 and is jointly funded by DFA and DINZ.
-Each programme is developed by the previous Next Generation attendees and the host branch.

 To read more about the Next Generation programme, click here >>